Research Articles

 Why is this?
 Well, in order for team contributors to feel a level of fulfilment there also needs to be a sense of participation, purpose, and inclusion.
 These attributes cannot be derived from training alone, the organization and the leader must align them with practical application of newly learned skills and then embrace accountability through measurement.
 Ultimately, the best learning efforts offer core content that aligns to job roles, ancillary support material that can be used as a resource, and coaching/mentoring to help participants execute the new skills with support.

 The concept of a “learning organization” is and always will be the premise behind this thinking, yet, in today’s progressive organization we must also consider how to be a “teaching organization.”
-Due to globalization, distributed workforce setting and generational diversity, the training spectrum must be a much more dynamic matrix than ever before.
+Due to globalization, a distributed workforce setting, and generational diversity, the training spectrum must be a much more dynamic matrix than ever before.
 Employee satisfaction will come from the fulfillment of better performance and that will come from the application of learned skills.
-Thus, the 360 degree reality of learning is met.
+Thus, the 360-degree reality of learning is met.
 The organization has a goal, the employee has accountability to performance and the culture is supportive of providing the tools and training to accomplish the goals.

-When companies accomplish a smooth cycle of supplying the above there is a harmony between learning and applying that can only result in better organizational and personal performance.
+When companies accomplish a smooth cycle of supplying the above there is a harmony between learning and applying skills that can only result in better organizational and personal performance.
 Here are some steps that can be taken to begin the journey of building a progressive learning culture:

 1. Establish a cultural norm within the organization that not only promotes, but expects, learning and teaching to be a leadership mandate.